Pili line

 Pili line (House of Pili, Pili dynasty; Hawaiian language: Hale o Pili) was a royal house in ancient Hawaii that ruled over the island of Hawaiʻi with deep roots in the history of Samoa and possibly beyond further to the west, Ao-Po ("gathering of night"; metaphorically: "extreme west", "the land of the dead"), in Pulotu, the Samoan Underworld.

 It was founded on unknown date by King Pilikaʻaiea (Pili), who either was born in or came from either Upolu, Samoa or Uporu, Tahiti, but came to Hawaii and established his own dynasty of kings (Aliʻi).
 The overall arc of his career describes a brilliant young chief from foreign lands who was eager to share his abundant knowledge of advanced technology with distant frontier rustics.
 Some stories relate how his ambition got the better of him and damaged his relationships with his subjects.
 These stories cast him as a libidinous, restless and petty tyrant ever on the move searching for new conquests.

-According to Samoan lore, Pili's parents were foreigners named Muli-o-vai-lele and Tagaloa-a-lagi.
+According to Samoan lore, Pili's parents were Muli-o-vai-lele and Tagaloa-a-lagi.
 Being something of a rascal, Pili had a falling out with his father Tagaloa of the Heavens and was cast out under threat of death.
 His mother encouraged him to travel to Manu'a and begin a new life on the frontier.

 Once there he took to wife the daughter of Tuimanu'a and was for a time even granted the title of Tuimanu'a for educating the locals on taro cultivation and cooking, but he grew dissatisfied and relocated to Tutuila.
 Other Samoan accounts tell of how Pili dishonorably took liberties with the daughter of Tuimanu'a, a young maiden named Sina-sa'umani.
 This is the origin of the story of Hina and the Eel, and Sina and the Eel.
 In these versions it is Tuimanu'a's wrath over Sina's violated maidenhead that drives Pili to flee from Manu'a.

 It was in Tutuila that he first took refuge, and where he acquired the Tuitele title, but again grew discontent with the chiefs there who appointed him and later mocked his lack of skill in fishing, so onward he traveled to Upolu.
 On Upolu he took as wife the daughter of Tui-a-Ana.
 Now, most Samoan lore agrees that Pili's sons were in order of birth Tua (founder of Atua), Ana (founder of Aana), Saga (founder of Tua-ma-Saga), and Tolufale (founder of Manono and Sapapalii).
 This suggests that Pili may have taken to wife his own granddaughter, not unlike the custom of Egyptian pharaohs.